liamzebedee/liamzebedee/README.md

 ### G'day 👋

 yo, I make lots of things.
 Here's a list of projects I've either built or contributed to.
 I'm trying to move more to building things with other people.
 After all, `the_whole > sum(parts)` :)

+👯 I'm looking to collaborate on: hard tech (ZK, VM's, bridging, state proofs), ideas at the intersection of culture (memes) and capital (crypto), and crafting well-designed web3 products

+📫 How to reach me: [Twitter DM's](https://twitter.com/liamzebedee)

+⚡ Fun fact: I'm a [real-life cyborg](https://liamz.co/blog/im-a-cyborg-now-on-building-my-own-artificial-pancreas/)!

 ### Crypto Protocols.